 The regenerative aspect applies to the surrounding communities, making them stronger and healthier as a product of the business’ existence.
 At a minimum, businesses must be cognizant to neutralize their impact on the environment they are in.

-To expand on these themes, the conference included small breakout sessions (with 20-30 to a room), keynote speakers who addressed the whole conference, beautiful evening receptions and performances, as well as mealtime conversations inspired and prompted by attendees themselves.
+To expand on these themes, the social impact conference included small breakout sessions (with 20-30 to a room), keynote speakers who addressed the whole conference, beautiful evening receptions and performances, as well as mealtime conversations inspired and prompted by attendees themselves.

 The B Corporation Champions Retreat is an event truly rich in content, culture, and community.